ercbk/nested-cross-validation-comparison/README.md

       - 5000 observations: 10 features, numeric target variable
       - outer loop: 5 folds
       - inner loop: 2 folds

+(Size of the data sets are the same as those in the original scripts by the authors)

 Various elements of the technique can be altered to improve performance.
 These include: